hernpiblo/Peggle-ios/README.md

 ### Model

-#### Ball
+#### Peg
 - Pass in a position and color stub, should get the same position and color using getters

-- Pass in BallColor.blue, should return "ball-blue" as image name
+- Pass in PegColor.blue, should return "peg-blue" as image name

-- Pass in BallColor.orange, should return "ball-orange" as image name
+- Pass in PegColor.orange, should return "peg-orange" as image name

 #### Level
-- Pass in a string and a array of balls should return the same string and same balls array
+- Pass in a string and a array of pegs should return the same string and same pegs array

 - Use empty initialiser should return the default values for Level object

-- Empty level (empty balls array) should contain one ball when addBall is called once
+- Empty level (empty pegs array) should contain one peg when addPeg is called once

-- One ball array should become empty when removeBall is called once
+- One peg array should become empty when removePeg is called once

-- When updateBallPosition is called, ball in array should have the corresponding new Position
+- When updatePegPosition is called, peg in array should have the corresponding new Position

 - When save level is called and levelName does not exist yet, the new level name is used to save the level.

-- When save level is called and levelName exist, the level is updated with the new array of balls to be saved
+- When save level is called and levelName exist, the level is updated with the new array of pegs to be saved

-- When array has 0 balls, calling resetLevel should do nothing
+- When array has 0 pegs, calling resetLevel should do nothing

-- When array has 1 or more balls, calling resetLevel should make the array have 0 balls
+- When array has 1 or more pegs, calling resetLevel should make the array have 0 pegs

-- When array has 0 balls, isEmpty should return true
+- When array has 0 pegs, isEmpty should return true

-- When array has 1 or more balls, isEmpty should return false
+- When array has 1 or more pegs, isEmpty should return false

-- When the array has 1 ball at position X, calling isPointOverlapping with the same position should return true
+- When the array has 1 peg at position X, calling isPointOverlapping with the same position should return true

-- When the array has 1 ball at position X, calling isPointOverlapping with the position X + some distance < ballSize should return true for both the x and the y coordinates of the position
+- When the array has 1 peg at position X, calling isPointOverlapping with the position X + some distance < pegSize should return true for both the x and the y coordinates of the position

 ### View